solita/solita.github.com/_posts/2018-12-07-fast-starting-clojure-lambdas-using-graalvm.md

 layout: post
 title: Fast starting Clojure AWS Lambdas using GraalVM and a Lambda custom runtime
 author: hjhamala, markkuko
-excerpt: Clojure suffers of a slow start up time which makes using it problematic for APIs running in AWS Lambdas.
-Compiling Clojure to a native binary using GraalVM and running it in a Lambda custom runtime solves the start up problem.
+excerpt: Clojure suffers of a slow start-up time which makes using it problematic for APIs running in AWS Lambdas.
+Compiling Clojure to a native binary using GraalVM and running it in a Lambda custom runtime solves the start-up problem.
 tags:
 - AWS
 - Clojure